huggingface/diffusers/docs/source/en/tutorials/using_peft_for_inference.md

 Impressive!
 As you can see, the model generated an image that mixed the characteristics of both adapters.

+> [!TIP]
+> Through its PEFT integration, Diffusers also offers more efficient merging methods which you can learn about in the [Merge LoRAs](../using-diffusers/merge_loras) guide!

 To return to only using one adapter, use the [`~diffusers.loaders.UNet2DConditionLoadersMixin.set_adapters`] method to activate the `"toy"` adapter:

 ```python